jorgekso/TOPS_low_inertia/README.md

-This is a copy of TOPS made by Hallvar Haugdal: https://github.com/hallvar-h/TOPS/
+This repository is a fork of Eirik Stendshorne Sanden's GitHub, which itself is a copy of the TOPS model originally developed by Hallvar Haugdal: https://github.com/hallvar-h/TOPS/

-This is a version made in my master's thesis, adapted to easily study the Nordic 45 (N45) model - a dynamic model for the Nordic synchronous area.
+This version has been modified to study the Nordic 45 model (N45), which represents the Nordic Synchronous Area.
+The N45 model used here is an adapted version from Martin G. Teignes.
+It has been further extended to include:
-This version has laid the groundwork for further research on N45, with a script that easily adapts for different time scenarios.

-While doing this thesis, the HYGOV implimentations was suspected to be faulty.
-Therefore, a simplified HYGOV implementation is added to the core code.

-The complimentary script with ENTSO-E Transparency platform can be [found here](https://github.com/eirissa/ENTSO-E-Data-for-TOPS).
+Voltage Source Converter (VSC) HVDC transmission
+Wind power modeled as VSCs
+Power System Stabilizers (PSS)
+With these additional features, the N45 model has been appropriately tuned.

+Inspired by Eirik Stendshorne Sanden’s master's thesis, a new initialization function has been implemented.
+This function reads load, generation, and exchange data, ensuring their proper distribution.
+Additionally, it allows updating the energy mix, enabling the redistribution of power generation among different generators.

 # Original readme: